-Endangered Species (CITES) and the Food and Agriculture Organization (FAO).
+Endangered Species (CITES) and the Food and Agriculture Organization.
 Several shark species, including white, basking, oceanic whitetip, porbeagle, silky, and hammerhead sharks, have been listed under Appendix II of CITES.
-In late 2022, CITES agreed to list additional shark species, including bonnethead sharks (S. tiburo), under Appendix II.
-Those listings will be effective in 2023.
+In late 2022, CITES agreed to list additional shark species, including bonnethead sharks (S. tiburo) and all Requiem sharks, under Appendix II.
+The bonnethead shark listing was effective in February 2023.
+The Requiem shark listing will be effective in November 2023.
 Under Appendix II, international trade is monitored and tracked.
 Dealers wishing to import or export listed shark species must obtain certain permits and follow reporting requirements as established by the U.S. Fish and Wildlife Service.